AlphaHasher/propresenter-english-to-russian-translation-converter/README.md

 # propresenter-english-to-russian-translation-converter

 There are differences in the numbering of the English and Russian Bible.
-This script adjusts the values of the english bible so that the scripture itself matches that of the Russian Bible.
+This script adjusts the values of the English Bible so that the Scripture itself matches that of the Russian Bible.

 The differences: https://www.ph4.org/btraduk_ruennum.php

-This project would not hav been possible without the help of: https://github.com/martijnlentink/propresenter-custom-bibles.
+This project would not have been possible without the help of: https://github.com/martijnlentink/propresenter-custom-bibles.
 Many thanks to him for his work.